One Model, Five Lighting Setups: Maximum Impact, Minimal Gear

 SETUP 4: Tunnel of Light + Full Movement

 Okay, this one is my actual favorite.
 We created a DIY spotlight moment using two V-flats, forming a little doorway for the Profoto D1 to shoot through.
 Modeling light stayed on so Minwoo could hit his marks like the pro he is.
+Wild what a single light can do when you get creative with it.

 We got wide shots, jacket-throwing action shots, and everything in between.
 He looked like a fashion-forward fighter ready for a Vogue x Mortal Kombat collab.
 Same light setup, totally different attitude.